 - The Eyewall: The wildest part of the storm is the ring of thunderstorms around the eye.
 This is called the eyewall.
 It is the strongest part of the storm.

 - The Rain bands: Those who don’t actually go through the hurricane but are feeling the effects are probably in the rain bands.
-Rain bands can stretch for hundreds of miles.
+Rain bands can stretch for hundreds of miles surrounding the hurricane.

-The great thing about hurricanes, however, is that once a hurricane forms, weather forecasters can predict the type of hurricane it is and its path.
-This can help you and others get ready for the storm.
+The great thing about hurricanes, however, is that once a hurricane forms, weather forecasters can predict the type of hurricane it is, its projected destructive power, and its path.
+This can help you and others get ready for the storm once you hear the news about the anticipated direction it will take.

 Different Types of Hurricanes

 Hurricane types are put into categories.
-Those who live in an area where hurricanes frequent will know if they are dealing with a category 1 or category 5 hurricane.
+Those who live in an area where hurricanes are frequent will know if they are dealing with a category 1 or up to a category 5 hurricane.
 Here’s the breakdown:

 - A Category 1: Winds 74-95 mph and is faster than a cheetah.